denis-ev/VivumLab/website/docs/core/Commands.md

     example: **`./vlab install_cli`**

 #### service_edit
 Allows the user to make changes to the way a specified service is deployed, without making changes to the core/provided files.
-See [Next Steps](Next-Step.md) for more information.
+See [Getting-Started](Getting-Started) for more information.
 Options: debug, service
     example (editing Jellyfin): **`vlab service_edit service=jellyfin`**